-Signature Healthcare of Savannah Review: Hidden Strengths and Real Challenges
+Signature Healthcare of Savannah Review: Strengths and Challenges

 Signature Healthcare of Savannah operates a 120-bed nursing facility charging $5,901 monthly for round-the-clock care.
 The price sits significantly above Savannah’s average nursing home cost of $4,100.
 The facility provides 2.9 hours of daily nursing care per resident alongside medical services and therapy programs.
 Medicare data places the facility in the bottom 20% of reviewed nursing…

-The facility offers specialized medical care and rehabilitation services, but Medicare quality metrics raise concerns.
-There's a gap between what the facility charges and how it performs on government assessments.
+The facility offers medical care and rehabilitation services, but its Medicare quality metrics raise concerns.
+This review focuses on the government data published on Medicare.gov Care Compare.

 Understanding Signature Healthcare Savannah's care model

-Signature Healthcare of Savannah provides medical care for short-term rehabilitation and long-term stays.
-The facility is family-managed and focuses on structured daily routines.
+Signature Healthcare of Savannah, now branded Savannah Post Acute, provides medical care for short-term rehabilitation and long-term stays, with a focus on structured daily routines.
+Medicare lists it as a for-profit facility in the Elevation Healthcare group.

 Overview of available services